vineet-53/EduSync/README.md

+# Study Notion
-# study notion app for learning purpose
+study notion app for learning purpose
+---
+## Features
 * app in which instructor upload their courses

 * students can purchase the course